 Drug Possession.
 Ohio law prohibits obtaining, possessing or using a controlled substance.
-This prohibition applies to prescription medications such as oxycodone as well as street drugs such as heroin.
-The level of the offense and the potential sentence depends on the type and amount of drug possessed.
+This prohibition applies to prescribed medicines like oxycodone as well as street drugs such as cocaine.
+The level of the offense and the possible consequences depend on what drug is possessed and the quantity of the drug.
 For example, possessing less than the bulk amount of oxycodone is a fifth degree felony carrying a maximum of one year in prison, but possessing 51 times the bulk amount is a first degree felony carrying a maximum prison sentence of eleven years.
 Likewise, possessing less than one gram of heroin is a fifth degree felony, but possessing 51 grams of heroin is a first degree felony.
 A lawyer familiar with Ohio drug laws can help you understand the various levels of offenses and associated penalties.

 Drug Trafficking.
 Ohio law makes it illegal to sell or offer to sell a controlled substance.
 This law applies to prescription medications like hydrocodone and street drugs like cocaine.
-The level of the crime and the possible sentence is dependent on the drug and amount sold.
+The level of the crime and the possible sentence is dependent on the drug and amount sold or offered for sale.
 For example, trafficking less than the bulk amount of hydrocodone is a fourth degree felony punishable by up to 18 months in prison, but trafficking 51 times the bulk amount of hydrocodone is a first degree felony punishable by up to eleven years in prison.
-Likewise, trafficking less than five grams of cocaine is a fifth degree felony punishable by up to one year in prison, but trafficking 28 grams of cocaine is a first degree felony punishable by up to eleven years in prison.
-An attorney familiar with Ohio drug laws can help you understand the various levels of offenses and associated penalties.
+Similarly, trafficking less than five grams of cocaine is a fifth degree felony punishable by up to one year in prison, but trafficking 28 grams of cocaine is a first degree felony punishable by up to eleven years in prison.
+An Ohio attorney for drug crimes can help you understand the various levels of offenses and associated penalties.

 Drug Cultivation and Manufacturing.
 Ohio law prohibits cultivating marijuana and manufacturing controlled substances.
 For more information on cultivation, please see the marijuana offenses page of this website.
 Manufacturing controlled substances in Ohio may be classified as a second degree felony (up to eight years in prison) or a first degree felony (up to eleven years in prison) depending on the type of drug manufactured and the amount manufactured.